ofigers93/Auto-Baseline-V2/README.md

 Header tab: In this tab the user may enter the 'header' part of the baseline, Instructions and example is already in this tab.
 2. Menu -> Select the desired Tab -> Add the device This function adds a device to the baseline.
 The device is added to the appropriate tab.
-*You can't delete a device if added unless you leave all its fields empty, thus the program won't export it.
 Each device has a unique set of fields that are required in the baseline.
 3. Menu -> Catheters & Extenders -> Catalog Helper Search
 Is a function that replaces the need to check Biosense catheter catalog.
 The user may insert and D number to that field, and get the needed fields to document in the baseline.